mighdoll/mighdoll-site/README.md

 - 'more' buttons for projects and blog posts not featured on the home page.
 - add logo
 - add home page welcome pic and text
+- try using shiki for formatting diagram snippets.